LukDrey/eDNA_teaching_2023/README.md

 # 6. Taxonomy assignment

 DADA2 also has built in functionality to assign taxonomy to our ASVs.
 To do so we need a database that contains sequence information and the corresponding information on taxonomy like the different taxonomic ranks.
 One of these, and the most commonly used for fungi, is the [UNITE](https://unite.ut.ee/index.php) database.
-Unfortunately we cannot run these commands on the local computers, because the process is to memory-intensive.
+Unfortunately we cannot run these commands on the local computers, because the process is too memory-intensive.
 We have run the command for you and you can find it in the folder Databases.

 Here is how you would do the taxonomy assignment. :no_entry:*PLEASE DO NOT RUN THIS*:no_entry:
 ```{r, eval = F}